HTTPArchive/almanac.httparchive.org/src/content/en/2025/cdn.md

 1. Base HTML page (for example, `www.example.com/index.html`—often available at a more friendly name like just `www.example.com`).
 2. Embedded first-party content such as images, CSS, fonts and JavaScript files on the main domain (`www.example.com`) and the subdomains (for example, `images.example.com`, or `assets.example.com`).
 3. Third-party content (for example, Google Analytics, advertisements) served from third-party domains.

+The evolution of CDN adoption patterns reflects the changing nature of web architecture and the increasing complexity of modern web applications.
+CDNs continue to prove their value across different content types, with varying adoption rates that reflect their suitability for different use cases.

 {{ figure_markup(
   image="cdn-usage-hosted.png",